chonkcheto/fish-network-docs-testing/docs/intro.md

 Altogether, the personal _identity verification, business accounts, and Custody_ features are utilized to reduce the cost of doing business, and will allow new investors to seamlessly connect to our investor ecosystem through a trusted medium.

 **What's different:** Capital is pooled up‑front, Diligence is community‑driven, Liquidity is coordinated across organizations, and admin is a streamlined experience handled via KYC/KYB and qualified custody.

+**Go-to-Market Approach:**

+The Fish Network provides a platform to effectively find and capitalize the best startups building on top of Coinbase's L2, the [BASE Network](https://www.base.org/), as well as other similarly situated technologies and investor communities.
+Leveraging Coinbase's L2 BASE, identity verification, custody, and business accounts services, we are able to provide issuers with a comprehensive software, legal, and operational framework for raising capital.

 ## Roles on Fish Network